-The Department of Biological Sciences maintains several versatile state-of-the-art digital imaging systems that combine high sensitivity with the ability to perform rigorous quantitation and analysis of a wide range of experimental applications.
-These machines are currently housed in 572 Crawford Hall, and are available for use by members of the Biology Department.
+The Department of Biological Sciences maintains several versatile state-of-the-art digital imaging systems as well as a multimodal microplate reader that combine high sensitivity with the ability to perform rigorous quantitation and analysis of a wide range of experimental applications.
+These machines are respectively housed in 572 and 563A Crawford Hall, and are available for use by members of the Biology Department.
 Detailed information concerning the capabilities and uses of these instruments and their analysis software can be found HERE (Pitt username required).

 - GE/Amersham Imager 600RGB is a sensitive and robust CCD-based imager for use with chemiluminescence, UV and white light transillumination, and multifluorescence analysis of protein and DNA samples in gels and membranes.

 - Fuji FLA-5100 Phosphoimager is a large format high-resolution laser scanner designed for filmless autoradiography and imaging of gels and membranes dyed with fluorescent stains.
 The machine has three lasers with emission wavelengths of 635 (red), 532 (green) and 473 (blue) nm, and we have filters available for a wide range of fluores including Cy2 and Cy3.
 In addition, the machine is equipped with the Phoretix 2D expression software suite designed to aid analysis of proteomic 2D gels.

 - Fuji LAS-3000 is an older CCD-based system used for routine analysis and quantitation of Ethidium-bromide stained agarose gels and Western blot chemoluminescence applications.